meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 2. recognizing that there is an external source for this positive outcome.
 Question: Is recognition necessarily gratitude?

-A grateful response to life circum
+A grateful response to life circumstances may be an adaptive psychological strategy and an important process by which people positively interpret everyday experiences.